By Alison Bate

 A series of failed attempts to remove the wreck followed after the ship ran aground during a storm on Feb.
 4, 1999, leaking about 70,000 gallons of oil and killing around 2,300 seabirds.

 The lawsuits also followed but in 2006, Oregon State Land Board approved a $22 million US settlement with the owners, and used most of the money to sign the current salvage contract with Titan.

-* My story after landing on the wreck of the New Carissa in 1999
+* The ship that will not die: my story after landing on the New Carissa